quantum-kite/kite/docs/documentation/magnetic.md

 !!!
 Info "Units"
     When using the B-field feature lattice parameters must be given in nanometers (see example "..." in the KITE folder (link here)).
+!!!

+The magnetic fields considered in KITE are uniform, so the corresponding vector potential is linear.
+It is naturally expressed in terms of the primitive reciprocal lattice vectors ($a=b$)